-Film Matters is seeking papers written by undergraduate film scholars for issue 4.3 (2013).
+Film Matters, published by Intellect, is seeking papers written by undergraduate film scholars for issues 7.1

 Calls for papers are open to any undergraduate student, currently enrolled at an institution of higher

-being the ideal target.
-They should be scholarly in nature, with references to research formatted according
+words being the ideal target.
+They should be scholarly in nature, with references to research formatted

-to MLA guidelines (7th edition).
-Essays incorporating images or that could easily incorporate images are
+according to MLA guidelines (7th edition).
+Essays incorporating images or that could easily incorporate

-of particular interest.
-Furthermore, they should make a well-supported argument and not simply report.
+images are of particular interest.
+Furthermore, they should make a well-supported argument and not

 After a prescreening, submissions will undergo a blind peer review process, typical of scholarly journals.